Stefon Diggs Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Matchup vs. Jacksonville

-- Diggs' 55 receiving yards in his one matchup against the Jaguars are 27.5 fewer than his over/under for Sunday's game.
+- Diggs collected 55 receiving yards in his single career matchup against the Jaguars, 27.5 fewer than his over/under for Sunday's game.

-- Diggs did not have a touchdown catch in that matchup against the Jaguars.
+- Diggs did not have a touchdown catch in that contest against the Jaguars.

 - Note: Diggs' stats vs. Jaguars date back to 2016.

-- The 289.9 passing yards the Jaguars yield per game makes them the NFL's 27th-ranked pass defense this season.
+- The 289.9 yards per game the Jaguars are giving up through the air makes them the NFL's 27th-ranked pass defense.

-- The Jaguars have conceded 11 passing TDs this year (1.6 per game), ranking them eighth among NFL defenses.
+- The Jaguars have allowed 11 passing TDs this year (1.6 per game), ranking them eighth among NFL defenses.

 Recent Performances